 any type of breathing problem or lung disease;

 a heart rhythm disorder called long QT syndrome;

 problems with your gallbladder, pancreas, or thyroid; or

 if you use a sedative like Valium (diazepam, alprazolam, lorazepam, Ativan, Klonopin, Restoril, Tranxene, Versed, Xanax, and others).

-It is not known whether Hysingla ER will harm an unborn baby.
-If you use hydrocodone while you are pregnant, your baby could become dependent on the drug.
+If you use Hysingla ER while you are pregnant, your baby could become dependent on hydrocodone.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant or plan to become pregnant.

 How should I take Hysingla ER?

 Hysingla ER may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
 MISUSE OF NARCOTIC MEDICATION CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
 Selling or giving away Hysingla ER is against the law.

 Follow all directions on your prescription label.
 Hysingla ER can slow or stop your breathing, especially when you start using this medicine or whenever your dose is changed.
 Never use Hysingla ER in larger amounts, or for longer than prescribed.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

 Your dose needs may be different if you have recently used a similar opioid pain medicine and your body is tolerant to it.
 Talk with your doctor if you are not sure you are opioid-tolerant.